awslabs/aws-icons-for-plantuml/README.md

 PlantUML sprites, macros, and other includes for Amazon Web Services (AWS) services and resources.
 Used to create PlantUML diagrams with AWS components.
 All elements are generated from the official [AWS Architecture Icons](https://aws.amazon.com/architecture/icons/) and when combined with [PlantUML](http://plantuml.com/) and the [C4 model](https://c4model.com/), are a great way to communicate your design, deployment, and topology as code.

-Besides usage as custom sprites on PlantUML components, different types of diagrams can quickly and easily created created with the icons.
+Besides usage as custom sprites on PlantUML components, different types of diagrams can quickly and easily be created with the icons.

-This repository is based on the  [Azure-PlantUML](https://github.com/RicardoNiepel/Azure-PlantUML) repository for creating  pattens used in quality diagrams.
+This repository is based on the  [Azure-PlantUML](https://github.com/RicardoNiepel/Azure-PlantUML) repository for creating  patterns used in quality diagrams.
 Thanks Ricardo!

 ## Table of Contents